 10. Showcasing your project

-Where possible, for offline materials, I would request a copy of the finished project for my own records and use in my portfolio.
-I reserve the right to use selected extracts of my work for self-promotion or advertising purposes unless specifically forbidden to do so by a confidentiality or non-disclosure agreement.
+Where possible, for offline materials, I would request a copy of the finished project for my records and use in my portfolio.
+I reserve the right to use selected extracts of my work for self-promotion or advertising purposes unless expressly forbidden to do so by a confidentiality or non-disclosure agreement.

 11. Payment terms